samborkent/plasma-solver/README.md

 * Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical particles are neglected
+* The background gas starts out with zero velocity, as the room tempreature velocity is aroung 400 m/s, which is two orders smaller than the plume particle velocities.
+The particles in the background gas don't have a preferential direction, so their average velocity zeros out.

 # Naming conventions
 Loosly resemble paper names and follow MATLAB style guidelines v1.3